|

 • Flexible Schedule: As a homeschooler, you can be flexible.
 You can take breaks when needed, change it up when things aren’t working, and even schedule around doctor’s appointments without losing any learning time.
 It’s still going to be important to have a schedule/routine for your child’s education, but you will have some flexibility.

 • Less Anxiety: Have you been managing your child’s anxiety about school or dealing with sensory processing disorder?
 If so, homeschooling can help.
-Sometimes the sights, sounds, and overall business of a public school setting can be overwhelming for kids with special needs.
+Sometimes, the sights, sounds, and overall business of a public school setting can be overwhelming for kids with special needs.
 At home, you’ll be able to provide your child with a more relaxed environment to inspire real learning.
 Don’t be afraid to skip the desk and chair in favor of a bean bag or exercise ball if that’s what works for your family.

 • Focus: As a homeschooler, you can choose the right curriculum for your child, go as fast or slow as they need, and discover the best ways to help your child learn in a 1:1 environment.
 Your child will be able to focus more easily, your focus will be on your child and not a classroom full of children, and you’ll be able to give special attention to their individual interests and needs.